 A. Debt Service Payments are comprised of interest and principal payments on debt outstanding.
 Since I previously discussed the adjustments to interest expense, I will now focus on the adjustment to principal payments.
-The historical amount of Principal Payments for the 2018 statements).
-The Protocols, in Section D.1.f, require that the Test Year be adjusted to reflect schedule at the expected borrowing rate(s) as specified in the Cooperative's agreements with its lender(s).
-Western's budget for 2019 principal payments, detailed on Page 7 of Exhibit 9, is \$1,033,528.
-Accordingly, a reduction in the amount of \$54,412 was applied on Page 1, Line
+The historical amount of Principal Payments for the 2018 Test Year was \$2,047,735 (see Exhibit 9, Page 6 for detail).
+The Protocols, in Section D, Part 1.f, Page 5, require that the Test Year be adjusted to reflect Victory's budgeted amount for 2019, where the latter is calculated using an amortization schedule at the expected borrowing rate(s) as specified in the Cooperative's agreements with its lender(s).
+Victory's budget for 2019 principal payments, detailed on Page 7 of Exhibit 9, is \$2,108,569.
+Accordingly, an adjustment in the amount of \$60,834 was included on Line 24, Column (e) of Exhibit 5.
+This adjustment is further detailed in Exhibit 5 on Page 3, Lines 46-49.